Sex, Secrets & Selfies: The New Gossip Girl Teaser Is Finally Here

 "You've gotten so comfortable thinking you're in control of your image, your actions, the narrative, that you forgot one thing: That I can see you," Gossip Girl narrates.
 "And before I'm through, I'll make sure you see you too.
 XOXO."

 The series stars Jordan Alexander, Eli Brown, Thomas Doherty, Tavi Gevinson, Emily Alyn Lind, Evan Mock, Zion Moreno, Whitney Peak and newcomer Savannah Lee Smith.
-Watch the teaser for Gossip Girl, premiering on HBO Max on July 8.
+Watch the teaser for Gossip Girl, premiering on HBO Max in the US on 8th July.
+Sadly, there's no word yet on UK broadcast details.